samuelsilvadev/cars-reviews/backend/README.md

 yarn
 ```

 4. Setup a mongodb database.
-To facilitate the process you can use `docker` to do the job
+To facilitate the process you can use `docker` to do the job.
+Or you can use either a local or remote instance of mongodb.

 ```sh
 docker run -d -p 27017-27019:27017-27019 -v ~/mongo/databases:/data/db --name mongodb mongo